PICASSO SAID ‘ALL ART IS THEFT’… BUT HE WASN’T DEALING IN DOWNLOADS

 - Register all works (new and old) with a PRO (performing rights organisation), whether it is APRA/AMCOS in Australia, or PRS/PPL in the UK.

-- Consider creating a video for your work so that if it appears on YouTube in any other format, you can prove that yours was the first thanks to a date stamp.
+- Consider creating a video for your work so that if it appears online in any other format, there is at the very least a date stamp of you creating and uploading original content.

-- Try to put your music on a recognised and paid download site before it goes anywhere else.
+- Upload your music to a recognised streaming and/or download site before it goes anywhere else.
 Again, if something happens, at least you have a dated record of when you first uploaded it.

 - Research music unions and shop around for various membership options – some bodies offer free legal advice.